NEW JERSEY NEW HOME WARRANTY ARBITRATION SERVICES, LLC.

 23. Court Review and Enforcement of Arbitration Decisions

-Arbitration decisions cannot be appealed to the Administrator, NJ State New Home Warranty office, or other state administrative agency.
+Arbitration decisions cannot be appealed to the Administrator, NJ State New Home Warranty office, or private warranty provider.
 State and Federal arbitration laws govern the ability of a party to appeal an arbitration award in court.
 Judicial enforcement of arbitration awards is also governed by state and federal arbitration law.

 24. Subsequent Legal Proceedings